ak8057/gen_ai_temporal_report_query/README.md

 DB_TYPE=postgresql  # or mysql
 ```

-## Troubleshooting

-**Can't connect to database?** → Check your `.env` file and ensure your database is running

-**Excel file not processing?** → Make sure the file isn't password-protected and has clear headers

 **AI giving weird answers?** → Verify your table name is correct in the notebook configuration